dfinity/motoko/design/StableRegions-20230209.md

 ### Overview of `rebuild`

-When a canister upgrades, its heap is lost and the `vec_ptr` objects for each region are lost too.
+When a canister upgrades, its heap is lost and the access vectors for each region are lost too (see `region-blocks` table section).

 We use the `block-region` and `region-blocks` tables in stable memory to rebuild these vectors in the latter table: